swhitefi/Comparative_Genomics/day1_afternoon/README.md

 >ii.
 Convert SAM to BAM using SAMTOOLS:

+SAM stands for sequence alignment/map format and is a TAB-delimited text format that describes how each reads were aligned to the reference sequence.
+For detailed specifications of SAM format fields, Please  read this [pdf](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0ahUKEwizkvfAk9rLAhXrm4MKHVXxC9kQFggdMAA&url=https%3A%2F%2Fsamtools.github.io%2Fhts-specs%2FSAMv1.pdf&usg=AFQjCNHFmjxTXKnxYqN0WpIFjZNylwPm0Q) document.

+BAM is the compressed binary equivalent of SAM but are usually quite smaller in size than SAM format.
+Since, parsing through a SAM format is slow, Most of the downstream tools requires SAM to be converted to BAM so that it can be easily sorted and indexed.

+The below command will ask samtools to convert SAM format(-S) to BAM format(-b)
 ```
 samtools view -Sb Rush_KPC_266__aln.sam > Rush_KPC_266__aln.bam
 ```

 >iii.
 Sort BAM file using SAMTOOLS:

+Now before indexing this BAM file, we will sort the data by positions(default) using samtools.
+Some expression tools requires it to be sorted by read name which is achieved by passing -n flag.

 ```
 samtools sort Rush_KPC_266__aln.bam Rush_KPC_266__aln_sort